-Such began the mystery that was to surrounded us.
-It was 8 am and a dull morning.
-We followed our guide and friend Anesley Fernando onto what seemed to me a never ending mountain side.
+Such began the mystery that was to surround us.
+It was 8 a.m. and a dull morning.
+We followed our guide and friend Annesley Fernando onto what seemed to me a never-ending mountain side.
 There was no road, path or recognizable track

-The play of water on the boulders were fascinating.
-At one point a huge cube shaped boulder stood directly in its way and the water bounded off it in utter recklessness to rejoin its flow.
+The play of water on the boulders was fascinating.
+At one point a huge cube-shaped boulder stood directly in its way and the water bounded off it in utter recklessness to rejoin its flow.

 Now the leeches were in real earnest.

-The surrounding tree scape seemed strangely to complement each other.
-Wild creepers clung and completely covered tall trees making the most weird shapes, which could easily be mistaken for some pre historic monster.
+The surrounding treescape seemed strange to complement each other.
+Wild creepers clung and completely covered tall trees making the weirdest shapes, which could easily be mistaken for some pre-historic monster.

 A perfect page from The Lost World!
 A thrilling prospect. !

 Out of the tangle of the wilderness rose this sight of absolute rugged beauty, typical of a lost world.
-A unique creation of nature !
-A picture framed by the dull sky which added to it an even poignant atmosphere.
+A unique creation of nature!
+A picture framed by the dull sky added to an even poignant atmosphere.
 And enveloping it all was the silence of mystery.

-We sat and removed the bloody leeches that clung on to our legs listening to the absolute silence broken only by and the drip of water.
-We stood on the ledge and looked directly ahead into a valley which rose again upto another jungle clad mountain peak.
+We sat and removed the bloody leeches that clung onto our legs listening to the absolute silence broken only by the drip of water.
+We stood on the ledge and looked directly ahead into a valley which rose again up to another jungle-clad mountain peak.

 A variety of trees seemed to grow in absolute abandonment.
 In the most unruly of creepers grew the most delicate flowers — of unearthly beauty.
 We saw a blushing pink flower — so frail amongst all the maddening wildness.
-And another lilac coloured one hiding in a confusion attracted my attention.
+And another lilac-coloured one hiding in confusion attracted my attention.